2600hz/kazoo/core/kazoo_number_manager/doc/index.md

 * `cnam_provider` (string): should be a CNAM provider module (defaults to `"knm_cnam_notifier"`).
 * `e911_feature` (string): can be one of `"dash_e911"`, `"telnyx_e911"`, `"vitelity_e911"` (defaults to `"dash_e911"`).

+So in order for a reseller's sub-accounts to be able to use Telnyx's E911 feature, one must:

+1. Have `"e911"` in the `allowed_features` list, and
+1. Set `e911_feature` to `"telnyx_e911"`

+before setting the corresponding `telnyx_e911` field in numbers' public fields.

 ### Convertors

 The `knm_converters` module abstracts how numbers are normalized, classified, and reconciled.
 The primary implementation is the regex-based system, but there are plans to integrate [libphonenumber](https://github.com/googlei18n/libphonenumber) as another backend.